stefanulloa/stefanulloa.github.io/README.txt

 Personal website hosted using GitHub Pages

-Original design from HTML5 UP template
+Original design from HTML5 UP template. elements.html and generic.html are not used

 -------------------------------------